-In political limbo, somewhere on the remote margins of the diplomatic agendas of Bhutan, Nepal and India, a number of camp-dwelling refugees have formed a militancy that is gaining force and sophistication, and which could soon become a government and a new constitution.
-Bhutan's king is now the head of state of a constitutional monarchy.
+In political limbo, somewhere on the remote margins of the diplomatic agendas of Bhutan, Nepal and India, a number of camp-dwelling refugees have formed a militancy that is gaining force and sophistication, and which could soon become a

 While the fourth king was abdicating in Bhutan, a 10-year civil war between state security forces and Maoist insurgents was coming to an end in Nepal.
 The success of the insurgency inspired some refugees from Bhutan to organise into radical militant groups.
 The groups say they receive no material support from the Maoists, but their ideological affinity is suggested by their names: the Communist Party of Bhutan, the Tiger Forces, the United Revolutionary Front of Bhutan and the United Refugee Liberation Army.
 Peopled by young men and women recruited from the refugee camps, these groups are intent on winning a return to Bhutan - by force, if necessary.